Criterias

 The Smart Map wants to show the local sharing economy that most people don’t know about.
 On The Smart Map you can find what otherwise often goes unnoticed.

-The criterias was originally developed by the civic non-profit organisation Collaborative Economy Sweden (in Swedish Kollaborativ Ekonomi Sverige) in collaboration with the City of Gothenburg with inspiration from Procommons Collaborative Economy Analytical Framework.
+The criterias was originally developed by the civic non-profit organisation Collaborative Economy Sweden (KES, in Swedish Kollaborativ Ekonomi Sverige) in collaboration with the City of Gothenburg with inspiration from Procommons Collaborative Economy Analytical Framework.
+Since then they are updated democratically in the board meetings that KES and the licensing cities have four times a year.

 The Criterias

-When it comes to immaterial resources such as time and knowledge, we will only show the initiatives and activities where the focus is the exchange of knowledge between its participants.
-The content should however also fit the overall theme of The Smart Map — the sharing economy.
+When it comes to resources such as time and knowledge, we list activities where the exchange of knowledge between the participants is at the center, which leads to reduced consumption and increased community.

-Public, common and shared spaces are only displayed if they offer access to functions or things out of the ordinary — that otherwise would come with a cost.
+Public and public places are only shown if they offer access to features or things out of the ordinary — which usually come at a cost.

-This criteria aims to show that the Smart Map display services and initiatives that are not well known and often go under the radar.
-This means that the map don’t list initiatives that the general public can be expected to know about.
+This criteria aims for the Smart Map to show the services and initiatives that are not widely known or that the majority use.
+This means that Smarta Kartan does not list businesses and services that the public can already be assumed to know about or that the majority use, an example of which is car repair shops.

 ADDITIONS